Zalo7/PI-Countries/README.md

 The SPA consumes data from the api (https://restcountries.com/) through a Back End made in #nodejs using #express that includes a relational Database created with #PostgreSQL and #Sequalize as ORM.
-The project has a search bar, paginated to go from a single page or directly go to the last as well as the first, ordered by names and score both ascending and descending, filter by continents, it also has a controlled form for the creation of a new activity.
+The project has a search bar, paginated with numbers, ordered by names and score both ascending and descending, filter by continentsor area it also has a controlled form for the creation of a new activity.

 # Technologies used: